Symbolic image: bridge in Hanoi, Vietnam

 Possible partners

-Possible partners for triangular cooperation (apart from the responsible agencies of the countries involved) include line ministries and specialised organisations, local and regional authorities, organisations from the private sector, civil society, and academia, multilateral and regional organisations, and private charitable organisations such as foundations.
+Possible partners for triangular cooperation (apart from the responsible development agencies of the countries involved) include line ministries and specialised organisations, local and regional authorities, organisations from the private sector, civil society, and academia, multilateral and regional organisations, and private charitable organisations such as foundations.

-This means that there is a considerable number of possible actors, and the number of countries involved need not necessarily be limited to three.
+This means that there is a considerable number of possible actors, and the number of countries involved need not be limited to three.

 Germany's approach

-At the international level, Germany participates in various multilateral forums on triangular cooperation, in particular at the United Nations (UN), the Organisation for Economic Co-operation and Development (OECD), the Global Partnership Initiative on Effective Triangular Co-operation (GPI) and the Ibero-American Program for Strengthening South-South Cooperation run by the Ibero-American General Secretariat (SEGIB).
+At the international level, Germany participates in various multilateral forums on triangular cooperation, in particular at the United Nations (UN), the Organisation for Economic Co-operation and Development (OECD), the Global Partnership Initiative on Effective Triangular Co-operation (GPI) and the Ibero-American Program for Strengthening South-South Cooperation (PIFCSS) run by the Ibero-American General Secretariat (SEGIB).

 Practical examples

-Germany is one of the largest bilateral donors in the field of triangular cooperation.
+Germany is one of the largest donors in the field of triangular cooperation.
 It has now been involved in more than 150 projects, through which it has helped to launch many development processes and achieve tangible results.